Spokane County Courthouse: History

 Also in 1893 the Board of County Commissioners for Spokane County held a design contest, soliciting plans for a fire-proof masonry building that could be constructed for no more than $250,000.
 Twenty-nine-year-old architect Willis A. Ritchie's submission was selected, and Ritchie was awarded 5% of the cost of construction.
 A design from prolific Spokane architect Kirtland Cutter took second place, netting Cutter a not-insignificant $500 runner-up prize.

 Construction began on Ritchie's design in the spring of 1894 under the leadership of contractor David B. Fotheringham.
-The building was completed by November of 1895, but the construction process was not entirely lacking in delays or controversies.
+The building was completed by November 1895, but the construction process was not entirely lacking in delays or controversies.
 Prior to construction, the plan was criticized for being too expensive and extravagant to build during an economic depression.
-In March of 1895, construction was brought to a halt due to a disagreement between Richie and the superintendent of construction.
+In March 1895, construction was brought to a halt due to a disagreement between Richie and the superintendent of construction.
 Ritchie was asked to resign by the Board of County Commissioners as charges of fraud and swindling were leveled against him, but Ritchie refused.
 The charges were the subject of a grand jury investigation, which found, "we have sifted these charges thoroughly, find them untrue, malicious and wicked, having been made by parties who must have known differently, and made for the purpose of misleading the people generally, and this surely and particular.
 Hard times, prejudice and disappointment must have been at the root of the matter.
 We find the courthouse to be one of the most substantial and well-built offices in this or any other state, and built in accordance with the plans and specifications, excepting changes that were duly authorized.
 We find no evidence of boodle or corruption and we believe there has been none."
-Construction resumed, and on November 20, 1895 the building opened and officials moved in.
+Construction resumed, and on November 20, 1895, the building opened and officials moved in.